 The romance between Nova and Ms. Marvel is the plot’s high point.
 Despite his best efforts, Nova is unable to catch Kamala’s attention, despite his frequent use of corny pick-up lines.
 The fact that Nova doesn’t appear to worry about the Jersey City residents (or laundromats) caught in the crossfire isn’t helping to pique her attention, either.
 The fact that we can hear their thoughts while they’re interacting makes for some hilarious comedy.
 They, like any self-conscious adolescents, are ashamed of the foolish things they have spoken.

 Ms. Marvel vs. gentrification

-This thrilling storyline also introduces some new characters who become major players in future issues of “Ms. Marvel.”
-Prominent among them is Mike, Bruno’s new girlfriend, whom Kamala has some very complicated feelings about.
-Meanwhile, Aamir asks Kamala to chaperone him on dates with Tyesha, an extremely cool young woman (who turns out to be a huge fan of Frank Herbert’s “Dune” series).
-Needless to say, both of these scenarios are quite awkward for Kamala and very entertaining for us.
+The new characters introduced in this exciting plotline will play significant roles in future issues of “Ms. Marvel.”
+Notable among them is Bruno’s new girlfriend Mike, toward whom Kamala feels conflicted.
+Meanwhile, Aamir asks Kamala to be his date’s chaperone when he meets Tyesha, a very hip young lady (and, it turns out, a major fan of Frank Herbert’s “Dune” series).
+Obviously, both of these situations are quite uncomfortable for Kamala, but they’re great for us.

 The Khan family goes to space